EliAndrewC/l7r/rules/04-schools.md

 Gain a temporary void point every time you take a serious wound.

 **First Dan:**
-Roll one extra die on attack, damage, and wound check rolls.
+Roll one extra die on attack, damage, and wound checks.

 **Second Dan:**
 You get a free raise on all wound check rolls.